Commonly known as the weekend pill, Cialis is a brand-name Erectile Dysfunction medication.

 It is essential to take Cialis correctly, as improper use can decrease its efficacy.
-Overdosing can also occur when a person takes more than one tablet expecting better results.
+Overdosing can also occur when a person takes more than one tablet to get better results.

-Thus, here is a guide on how to use Cialis for the best results.
+Thus, here is a guide on how to get maximum effect from Cialis and use this medicine to its full potential.

 How to get maximum effect from Cialis

-Take it exactly as instructed.
-Let us discuss how and when to take Cialis and if you can take Cialis with food.
+Let us discuss how and when to take Cialis and if you can take it with food or not.

 How to take Cialis

-Cialis comes in many doses, ranging from 2.5 mg to 20 mg.
-Depending on your requirement and health, your doctor will prescribe the ideal dose for you.
+Cialis comes in various strengths, ranging from 2.5 mg to 20 mg.
+Depending on your requirements and health, your doctor will prescribe the ideal dose for you.

 When taking it as needed, the usual starting dose for Cialis is 10 mg.
-Your doctor may adjust your dose based on its results.
+Your doctor may increase it to 20mg or decrease it to 5mg, depending on your response to the treatment.

-When taking Cialis daily, experts recommend a dose of 2.5 mg.
+When taking Cialis daily, experts recommend a dose of 2.5 mg, which needs to be taken at the same time every day.
 They may increase the dose to 5 mg based on your reaction to the medicine.

 You may take Cialis with or without food.
-Unlike Viagra, Cialis does not react to heavy-fat foods.
+Unlike Viagra, Cialis does not get affected by heavy-fat foods.

 Cialis, like any other medicine, may interact with other medicines and foods.
 When taking Cialis, it is best to avoid certain things that may cause a negative reaction.